-In combination with the reactor, the effective basket filter design enables full-flow treatment of fresh, brackish and marine water with UV transmittance as low as 42 %.
+In combination with the reactor, the effective basket filter design enables treatment of fresh, brackish and marine water in conditions with low UV transmittance.

 Reactor

 The enhanced UV treatment stage of PureBallast 3.1 occurs within a reactor.
 Four reactor sizes are available, each with a flow-optimized interior that ensures high turbulence and the concentration of the UV dose.